Yes, many free programs help senior citizens with home repairs. Learn where to find them, as the names are not always evident.

 Free money for seniors to fix up their homes could be available.
 Older adults can take advantage of various government benefits that stretch their budgets further.

-Free federal government money for seniors over 60 is available for any purpose: food, clothing, transportation, entertainment, and shelter.
-Use the funding for home repairs or renovations that do not fit the health, safety, and energy efficiency criteria.
+Seniors over 60 might receive government benefits to support food, clothing, transportation, entertainment, and shelter purchases.
+They could use the savings to fund home repairs or renovations that do not meet health, safety, and energy efficiency criteria.

 For instance, foundation cracks, plumbing leaks, and bathroom remodeling fall outside the scope of the programs outlined in the section below.